 c.
-Shares held by Holding company

-Out of equity shares issued by the Company, shares held by its holding company are as under: As at 31st March, 2022 As at 31st March, 2021 (₹ in Lakhs) (₹ in Lakhs) Inox Wind Infrastructure Services Limited 1 1 (along with its nominees)
+Shares held by Holding company Out of equity shares issued by the Company, shares held by its holding company are as under:

-d.
-Details of shareholders holding more than 5% shares in the Company
+As at 31st March, 2022 As at 31st March, 2021 (₹ in Lakhs) (₹ in Lakhs) Inox Wind Infrastructure Services Limited 1 1 d.
+Details of shareholders holding more than 5% shares in the Company $\,$ e.
+Details of shares held by promoters